-- Nested quantifiers in First-Order Logic (FOL) refer to situations where quantifiers are used within the scope of other quantifiers in a logical expression. - This nesting allows for the expression of more complex relationships and properties involving multiple variables. - There are two types of quantifiers in FOL: the universal quantifier (∀) and the existential quantifier (∃), and both can be used in nested configurations.
+- Nested quantifiers in First-Order Logic (FOL) refer to situations where quantifiers are used within the scope of other quantifiers in a logical expression. - This nesting allows for the expression of more complex relationships and properties involving multiple variables. - The universal quantifier (∀) and the existential quantifier (∃), both can be used in nested configurations.